 By Sage Belz and David Wessel

-The spending and tax policies of federal, state, and local governments added ¾ percentage points to growth in Gross Domestic Product in the third quarter, fueled largely by an increase in spending at the state and local level, according to the latest Hutchins’ Fiscal Impact Measure.
+The spending and tax policies of federal, state, and local governments added 0.6 percentage points to growth in Gross Domestic Product in the third quarter, fueled by increased spending at all levels of government, according to the latest Hutchins’ Fiscal Impact Measure.
 Inflation-adjusted GDP rose at a 3½ percent annual rate in the quarter.